raviqqe/any-fn/README.md

 );
 ```

-### Calling a dynamic function with mutable reference arguments
+### Calling a function with mutable reference arguments

 ```rust
 use any_fn::IntoAnyFn;